2104394/CS220-AU-portfolio/README.md

 * 11/11/21 made a start on di reflection
 * ?/11/21 undestood how i have been using the internet in past and presnet
 * ?/11/21 thought about how i could advance with digital idenity
+* 9/12/21 listed preivous expirnaces and education on the website
 * 14/12/21 copied over work into github page from word docs they were wrote / planned in
 <br>